stfc-sciml/sciml-bench/sciml_bench/doc/usage.md

 **Running Benchmarks Using Container Images**

 If the benchmarks were to be run on a production cluster, ideally they may have to be run using one of the container technologies, such as Singularity of Docker.
-Section 2.2.3 outlined how these images can be built Assuming that relevant images are in place,
+Assuming  relevant images are in place,

 **Using the Docker Image**